E. Ann Puckett

 A nationally recognized leader in law library management, Puckett has served as an executive board member of the American Association of Law Libraries.
 She has also made numerous presentations on library management, legal research methodology, trends in research technology, and law and disability.
 In 2009, Puckett was named the recipient of the most prestigious award presented by the AALL, the Marian Gould Gallagher Distinguished Service Award, which is given annually by the association in recognition of outstanding, extended and sustained service to law librarianship and to the AALL.

-Since 2003, she has been a faculty fellow in UGA's Institute on Human Development and Disability.
+She has been a faculty fellow in UGA's Institute on Human Development and Disability.
 Puckett helped research the briefs for the plaintiffs and amici in Olmstead v.
 L.C., 527 U.S. 581 (1999), in which the U.S. Supreme Court determined that mentally disabled persons are entitled to treatment in the most integrated setting appropriate to their needs.
-She also serves on the governing board of Georgia Options in Community Living as well as its independent Human Rights Committee.
+She also served on the governing board of Georgia Options in Community Living.
+She currently serves on its independent Human Rights Committee.

 Puckett earned a bachelor's degree from Eastern Illinois University and her law degree and master's degree in library science from the University of Illinois at Urbana-Champaign.
 She taught English in high schools in Illinois and Colorado for nearly a decade before determining that her niche was law.
 She served as a law librarian at the University of Kansas from 1977 to 1978, at Southern Illinois University from 1978 to 1983 and at Northwestern University from 1983 to 1987.
 In 1987, she became director of the law library and professor at South Texas College of Law, where she remained until joining the UGA faculty in 1994.